RileyLeff/rileyu0board/README.md

 If I'm able to come up with something useful here, I'll flesh out the docs and write a BSP in rust.
 But highly likely that I get 3/4 of the way done with this and feel like i've learned enough to move on to designing a non-toy project.
 We'll see.

 ## Stuff Riley Needs To Figure Out

+- it would be nice to have a precommit that generates a new .pdf of the schematic every time i commit
+- is it possible to run a design rules check on precommit/CI?
 - Library/footprint management oh my god
 - What the hell am i supposed to do with analog signals regarding EMI/noise stuff? e.g. especially with regards to amplifying analog signals to go into ADC
 - Get lowpowerpilled: how much does underclocking/undervolting help?